-Things to do with Kids in Edinburgh - Family Days Out Scotland
+Things to do with Kids in Edinburgh - Family Days Out & Activities Scotland

 Written by Jonny Gordon Tuesday, 09 July 2019 16:10

-Edinburgh isn’t normally the first place of you’d think of when looking to take away your kids for a few days, however there’s more than enough on show to entertain the family in Scotland’s capital.
+Edinburgh isn’t normally the first place of you’d think of when looking to take away your kids for a few days, however there are more than enough activities to entertain the family in Scotland’s capital.

 Normally a popular city breaks destination for people who want to see Edinburgh Castle, watch the Military Tattoo or check out the Fringe Festival, Edinburgh is also filled with things to keep children happy whilst you’re on a short break.
 So read on and find out what to do & how much it all costs.